meirizarrygelpi/rational/README.md

 ```
 Cayley octonions are [traditional octonions](https://en.wikipedia.org/wiki/Octonion).
 The type is named after A. Cayley, who was **not** the first person to discover octonions.
 The first person to discover octonions was J.T.
 Graves.

+This type can be used to study [Gravesian and Kleinian integers](https://en.wikipedia.org/wiki/Octonion#Integral_octonions), as well as other integral octonions.

 ### rational.Zorn

 The `rational.Zorn` type represents a rational Zorn octonion.
 It corresponds to a perplex Cayley-Dickson construct with `rational.Hamilton` values.
 The imaginary unit elements are denoted `i`, `j`, and `k`, and the split unit elements are `r`, `s`, `t`, and `u`.
 The multiplication rules are: